JordanDelcros/OBJImg/README.md

  - **useWorker:** boolean definning if the script is executed into a webworker to avoid main-thread freezing
  - **done:** callback function with datas parameters (datas is is base64 encoded image)
  - **error:** callback function when the script fail to generate image

+If the `obj`parameter is a path, the script will parse the content for a MTL lib (path to the MTL).

+#### Using the node webkit application

+Find and launch the App (require node js and node webkit) then simply drag and drop an OBJ file, the App will generate the image named like the OBJ but with a `*.obj.png` extension.

+##### Options

+App options are not yet developed.

+## Todo
+- Make a custome Shader supporting a maximum MTL properties
+- App options
+- App for windows/linux
+- App standalone